SSF @ Lafayette: Dance is Like a Fine Wine

 Dancing by Merlyn Holmes, Kathryn Aronson, Chelsea Magyar

-Music composed by Richard Turco
+Music Composed by Richard Turco

 With all our natural, human desire to “fly” in all that metaphoric glory, it can be a mystery where and how we can access our wings to do so.
 Imagine your wings now (whether visible or not) and how it might feel to unfurl them, maybe as you squeeze your shoulder blades together.
 Where do the wings seem to come from?
 Is it the shoulder blade itself?
 Or is it maybe deeper within?